 The approach of a summer holiday weekend holds out the promise of longer bike rides shared with friends, and extra time to explore new routes and scenic byways.
-If your agenda calls for escaping town for the beach or country, the following tips can help make traveling with your bike more fun and carefree:
+If your agenda calls for escaping town for the beach or country, the following tips on how to travel with your bike will help keep your journey fun and carefree:

 Do Restrictions Apply?
 If you plan to transport your bicycle via public transit on a train or bus, check online or contact customer service to determine if any special restrictions apply to holiday weekends.